Jcxeq/SessionClothingBrowser/README.md

 # SessionGearBrowser
-A clothing browser for Session Skate Sim.
-This browser will have more underground clothing mods (ex.
-Nosegrab's Discord, and Speenus).
+A gear browser for Session Skate Sim.

 # FYI
 This is not to replace Session Mod Manager.
 I know they have an browser, but i kinda feel like its not as updated as it should be.